 The term "Contracting Officer" shall mean "Buyer".
-The term "contractor" shall mean "Seller". (a) Definitions.
-As used in this clause:
+The term "contractor" shall mean "Seller".

 (1) Storage means a non-transitory, semi-permanent or permanent holding, placement, or leaving of material.
 It does not include a temporary accumulation of a limited quantity of a material used in or a waste generated or resulting from authorized activities, such as servicing, maintenance, or repair of Government items, equipment, or facilities.